Rachel2308/MS3-belles-task-manager/TESTING.md

     **Issue**

-    The Belles of Three Spires text in the header will take the user to the homework.html page even when not logged in.
+    The Belles of Three Spires text in the header will take the user to the homework.html page even when not logged in causing errors.

     **Fix**

-    **COMPLETE THIS WHEN SORTED**
+    If statement added to base.html so that link goes to Login page if not logged in otherwise it links to the View Tasks page

 ## **User testing**